 She talks about her long-running passion for essays in Hunger Mountain’s 2012 interview with her here (thanks to the Wayback Machine for saving it after HM’s reorganization).

-Additionally, she writes about the international popularity of Korean pop culture under her fangirl pen name Odessa Jones at K-Drama Today.
+Additionally, she writes about the international influence of Korean pop culture under the pen name Odessa Jones at the popular website she founded, K-Drama Today.

 Follow on Twitter @JessaminePrice.

 “Thief of Souls,” in Show Me All Your Scars, edited by Lee Gutkind, InFact Books, 2016.

 Our New York, Too, Will Disappear, Hunger Mountain Online, Sept.
 11, 2012.

 A Korean Kind of Love, Gwangju International News, April 2017.

 Writing Without Pain in the EFL Classroom, Gwangju International News, January 2017.